pcdavies/DIPC/workshops/dipc/README.md

 ### Objectives

--   Request information about DBCS related configuration and services.
--   Create services with curl commands.
+-   Install on-prem and cloud agent
+-   configure connections to target and source from DIPC console
+-   Sync target and source

 ## Lab 500:  Prepare Data